JelenaBarinova/BeBetterDeveloper/_posts/2015-11-20-getting-started-react-flux.md

 This is my updated Menu component:
 <script src="https://gist.github.com/LenaBarinova/51022402974b0f06b70e.js"></script>

-And here it is my Page compoenent:
+And here it is my Page component:
 <script src="https://gist.github.com/LenaBarinova/5cac4ff430e13622c42f.js"></script>

 ## Step 4.
 Refactoring and Tests

-I won't be giving any detaled instruction here, but what I did - is refactored my code:
+I won't be giving any detailed instruction here, but what I did - is refactored my code:

 * Changed source file structure
 * Split react components to different files
 * Added minification step to the gulp task
 * Now working on tests, and I think, that they deserve a separate blog post.

-The final version of this example may be found on [GitHub](https://github.com/LenaBarinova/react-flux-example).
+The last version of this example may be found on [GitHub](https://github.com/LenaBarinova/react-flux-example).

 I just love how it works you can experience this smooth language change [here](http://lenabarinova.github.io/react-flux-example/).